grafana/grafana/docs/sources/guides/intro-to-grafana.md

 ## Alerts

-If you're using [Grafana alerting]({{< relref "../alerting/_index.md" >}}), you can have alerts sent through a number of different notifiers, including PagerDuty, SMS, email, VictorOps, OpsGenie, or Slack.
+If you're using Grafana alerting, then you can have alerts sent through a number of different [alert notifiers]({{< relref "../alerting/notifications.md" >}}), including PagerDuty, SMS, email, VictorOps, OpsGenie, or Slack.

 Alert hooks allow you to create different notifiers with a bit of code if you prefer some other channels of communication.
-Visually define alert rules for your most important metrics.
+Visually define [alert rules]({{< relref "../alerting/rules.md" >}}) for your most important metrics.

 ## Annotations